What is This Campaign...And Why Do We Do It?

-To take parts (symbols, dress, words, practices, etc) from one culture and remove all original context or meaning, usually with the goal of using these elements to make oneself seem "edgy", or to allow and encourage monetary profit.
-This can happen in a variety of forms but often around Halloween it involves wearing 'costumes' that rely on specific cultural signifiers.
+To take significant elements (symbols, dress, words, practices, etc) from one culture and remove all original context or meaning, usually with the goal of using these elements to make oneself seem "edgy", or to allow and encourage monetary profit.
+This can happen in a variety of forms but often around Halloween it involves wearing 'costumes' that rely on specific cultural signifiers and stereotypes.
 Dressing up as a ethnicity, race, or culture that is not your own is problematic and racist, and it's up to everyone to work together ensure it doesn't continue among our friend groups, families and communities.

 Costumes that rely on cultural dress and/or stereotypes are offensive and oppressive.

 Even if you don’t think you’re vehemently racist, you can still perpetuate racism.

 If you're reading this and thinking, "But it's just a costume", take a moment to reflect on why you think that's the case.
 It's likely that your culture and/or identity has not be historically and currently trivialized, mocked, and viewed as "funny" or "scary" to dress in.
 Making someone else's culture and/or identity a caricature for you to wear for one night is a terrible costume idea.